jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 [MESSAGE DATA]
 ```

-Be aware that non Java consumers use a C library that might require the schema definition at hand for the deserializer too (see https://github.com/confluentinc/confluent-kafka-python/issues/834) as opposed to letting the deserializer retrieve the schema definition from the schema registry as explained above.
-The strategy would be to have the schema loaded from the schema registry via API.
+Be aware that non-Java consumers may use a C library that also requires the schema definition for the deserializer, as opposed to allowing the deserializer to retrieve the schema definition from the Schema Registry, as explained above.
+The strategy should involve loading the schema from the Schema Registry via an API.
+See [Kafka python reported issue](https://github.com/confluentinc/confluent-kafka-python/issues/834)

 ## Schema Registry

-With a pure open-source strategy, Event Streams within Cloud Pak for integration is using Apicu.io as schema registry.
-The Event Streams [product documentation](https://ibm.github.io/event-streams/schemas/overview/) is doing an excellent job to
-present the schema registry, we do not need to rewrite the story, just give you some summary from Apicur.io and links to code samples.

 ### Apicurio

-[Apicur.io](https://www.apicur.io) includes a [schema registry](https://www.apicur.io/registry/docs/apicurio-registry/2.1.x/index.html) to store schema definitions.
-It supports Avro, json, protobuf schemas, and an API registry to manage OpenApi and AsynchAPI.
+[Apicur.io](https://www.apicur.io) includes a [schema registry](https://www.apicur.io/registry/docs/apicurio-registry/2.6.x/index.html) to store schema definitions.
+It supports Avro, Json, protobuf schemas, and an API registry to manage OpenApi and AsynchAPI.

-It is a Cloud-native Quarkus Java runtime for low memory footprint and fast deployment times.
-It supports [different persistences](https://www.apicur.io/registry/docs/apicurio-registry/2.1.x/getting-started/assembly-intro-to-the-registry.html#registry-storage_registry)
+Apicur.io is a Cloud-native Quarkus Java runtime with low memory footprint and fast deployment times.
+It supports [different persistences](hhttps://www.apicur.io/registry/docs/apicurio-registry/2.6.x/getting-started/assembly-installing-registry-docker.html)
 like Kafka, Postgresql, Infinispan and supports different deployment models.

 #### Registry Characteristics

 * Apicurio Registry is a datastore for sharing standard event schemas and API designs across API and event-driven architectures.
-In the messaging and event streaming world, data that are published to topics and queues often must be serialized or validated using a Schema.
 * The registry supports adding, removing, and updating the following types of artifacts: OpenAPI, AsyncAPI, GraphQL, Apache Avro, Google protocol buffers, JSON Schema, Kafka Connect schema, WSDL, XML Schema (XSD).
 * Schema can be created via Web Console, core REST API or Maven plugin
 * It includes configurable rules to control the validity and compatibility.